PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 window[button_key].Widget.config(takefocus=0)
 ```

 The absolute beauty to this solution is that tkinter does NOT need to be imported into the user's program for this statement to run.
-Python already know what kind of object `.Widget` is and can thus show you the various methods and class variables for that object.
-Most all tkinter options are strings so you don't need to import tkinter to get any enums.
+Python already knows what kind of object `.Widget` is and can thus show you the various methods and class variables for that object.
+Most of all tkinter options are strings so you don't need to import tkinter to get any enums.

 ### Finding Your Element's Widget Type